 More Cool Pine Stuff

 Though Pine is traditionally associated with the Winter Solstice, I have found that its teachings are more aligned the Summer Solstice, coming to me in late Spring, May and moving into June as preparation for the Solstice.
+It also comes to me earlier in Spring, just when the new growth is becoming more visible.
+At this time it can especially help with integration of new growth, and a renewal of belief in oneself – a springing forward from a new place of self worth.

 In my emotions and body sense, I feel Pine helps with constrictions and tightness , grief, shame and guilt, fear of not being safe from persecution, helps us to move out into the world, how to be alone and with others, in Grace.
 Pine is helpful for those who are suffering from depression and despondency and can’t see a future for themselves.
 It’s helpful with lung issues and freeing up the rib cage to allow for expanded breath, assisting in making the rib cage more ‘springy’ and giving the diaphragm more space to move outwards rather than downwards, which gives the internal organs more space to be too.